danimtb/conan_sigstore_plugin/README.md

 Plugin for signing Conan packages using the [Sigstore tools](https://www.sigstore.dev/).

-The goal of this plugin is to serve as a base example on how to implement a plugin for signing and verifying Conan packages, in this case, leveraging the tools provided by Sigstore such as Cosign and Rekor.
+The goal of this plugin is to serve as a base example on how to implement a plugin for signing and verifying Conan packages, in this case, leveraging the tools provided by Sigstore with Cosign.

 **Feel free to clone this repo and modify the plugin with you own needs**.

 This plugin is implemented following the **package signing plugin interface**.
 Read more about it in the documentation: https://docs.conan.io/2/reference/extensions/package_signing.html

 ### Sigstore tools used by the plugin